 We’ve all been there.

 We gather nine of our best buds to go rock climbing.
 So we roll up to the rock climbing establishment.
-First thing, the staff give us a big old bunch of paper to sign.
+First thing, a large stack of papers to sign.
 What gives?
 We just want to go rock climbing!

 So we just sign the papers without reading them and then go rock climbing.
 No big deal, right?

 We all know how tempting it can be to skip over a lengthy document.
-Especially when you’re about to do something awesome like rock climbing or go white water rafting, or about to eat a pound of chicken wings so hot that the restaurant makes you sign a waiver.
+Especially when you’re about to do something awesome like rock climbing or white water rafting, maybe even preparing to eat a pound of chicken wings so hot that the restaurant requires that you sign a waiver.

 Here’s the thing though – the paperwork you sign, it really does matter.